dozzie/seismometer-toolbox/doc/manpages/hailerter.rst

 .. option:: --skip-initial-error

-   Flag to prevent sending a notification for the first state about a previously unseen monitored object, even if it's an error state.
+   Flag to prevent sending a notification for the first state about a previously unseen status stream, even if it's an error state.

    Default is to send a notification for the first state if it's an error.

 .. option:: --remind-interval <interval>

-   Interval between reminder messages that signal that an object's state is still an error, the data about object's state is still missing, or is still flapping.
+   Interval between reminder messages that signal that status stream is still reporting an error, stream is still missing, or is still flapping.

    Default is not to send any reminders.